February 26th Weekly Update

 This is an important reminder for us all as community conveners - assumptions and observational insight are not enough in helping us put together accessible events.
 We have a responsibility to educate ourselves on matters of accessibility continually.
 We can do this by:

-To audit your processes and decisions and ensure you are centering accessibility in your event planning, a good question to keep in mind as as an event organiser would be: Can people with disabilities get the same information, perform the same interactions, and function as others with comparable ease?
+To audit your processes and decisions and ensure you are centering accessibility in your event planning, a good question to keep in mind as as an event organizer would be: Can people with disabilities get the same information, perform the same interactions, and function as others with comparable ease?

 Ask speakers and participants if they have accessibility requirements.
 Include questions in registration forms and speaker confirmation emails that prompt event participants to detail what accessibility accommodations they need around live captioning, large print, advance copies of slides, sign language, etc.